-Thanks to a bigger 3,400 mAh battery in the Galaxy S10 and a massive 4,100 mAh battery in the Galaxy S10+ the company claims users can expect “all-day battery” life.
+Thanks to a bigger 3,400 mAh battery in the Galaxy S10 and a massive 4,100 mAh cell in the Galaxy S10+ the company claims users can expect “all-day battery” life.
 So far we’re seeing pretty impressive usage results, but battery life can always be a little better.
 So, here are some options and tips to make your Galaxy S10 last as long as possible.

 How to Fix Bad Galaxy S10 Battery Life